steevenakintilo/autoApply/README.md

 Link to download google chrome: https://www.google.com/intl/fr_fr/chrome/

-You also need to do 8 discord webhook to recieve all the info inside discord and put the webhook url in discordWebhookUrl.txt
+You also need to do 8 discord webhook to recieve all the info inside discord and put the webhook url in discordWebhookUrl.txt it is not mandatory but it is recommended.

 Here is how to do a discord webhook: https://www.svix.com/resources/guides/how-to-make-webhook-discord/